 Or maybe a potential hacker randomly saw an opportunity to break into your accounts.
-Sadly, it’s all too easy for them to collect all the personal information they need to answer those security questions accurately.
+Sadly, it’s too easy for them to collect all the personal information they need to accurately answer those security questions.

 That’s why you should throw potential invaders for a loop by picking incorrect answers for your security questions.
-By not giving the answers people will expect, you’re taking away their ace in the hole.
+You’re taking away their ace in the hole by not giving the answers people will expect.

-It helps to think of cybersecurity like a chess game: You have to stay one step ahead of your opponent to win.
+It helps to think of cybersecurity as a chess game: You must stay one step ahead of your opponent to win.
 Of course, you’ll have to remember those answers.
 Tap or click here to use this trick the right way.

 2. Did an ad send you to a new site?
 Don’t click any download buttons

 So an ad worked.
-You were browsing, you saw an ad box with an intriguing item and you clicked on it.
+While browsing, you saw an ad box with an intriguing item and clicked on it.
 That takes you to a shiny new site with many more goodies you can buy.

 Oh…and that site has ads, too.
 When it comes to ads, the internet is like the movie “Inception.”
 There are dreams within dreams and ads within ads.

 While you’re here, don’t download anything from that site.
 Remember that anyone can put out ads — and many sites won’t properly investigate their partners.
 That means you could be browsing on a safe site and see an intriguing ad.
 Click it, and you might be taken to a new site filled with malware.

 Generally, it’s a good rule of thumb to avoid downloading when you can.
 On a related note, never download an ad.
 That’s just inviting trouble.

 3. Don’t fall for fake posts